It's best practices in developing web applications that guarantee smooth implementation, scaling, and operationalization of the solution.

 NodeJS Apps: express.listen(5000)

-This principle focus on the ability of the software for scale-out and scale-down according to the workload, without modification in the solution architecture.
+This principle focuses on the ability of the software for scale out and scale down according to the workload, without modification in the solution architecture.

 Within OpenShift, you can configure the minimum PODs, the maximum PODs, and when to extend the PODs.

-So, the infrastructure level detects the workload, and creates new instances from the application to serve operational needs.
+So, the infrastructure level detects the workload and creates new instances of the application to serve operational needs.

 Enhance scalability